jgallegos-acosta/OMiner/README.md

 # OMinner
 OMinner is an opinion minning system, based on my master thesis.
-The intention is to grow this baby up, and rich with the help of others.
+The intention is to grow this baby up, and enrich with the help of others.
 Thanks to take the time to try it.

 It's mainly written in PHP but I included some pieces of code of other languages to make it more powerful.